vishal206171/1-ETH-AVAX-PROOF-Intermediate-Module-1-/README.md

 The `ErrorHandling` contract provides the following functions:

-### weather
+### sunady
 The weather is used to see weather.
-It uses the require() statement to check if it is sunny.
+It uses the require() statement to check if it is sunday or not.
 If the condition fails, the function execution is reverted.
 Otherwise, it adds 3 to the finalCall variable.
 The assert() statement is used to verify that finalCall is not equal to 0.

 ### day Changer
 The weatherChanger function allows users to change the weather condition.
 It toggles the sunny variable between true and false.

 ### Bringing books
-The BringUmbrella function determines if an umbrella needs to be brought.
-If it is not sunny, the umbrella variable is set to true.
+The Bringbooks function determines if an books needs to be brought.
+If it is not sunny, the books variable is set to true.
 Otherwise, the function execution is reverted with an error message using the revert() statement.

 ### Get Final Call
 The getCal function is a view function that returns the value of the finalCal variable.